“We all depend on the survival of bees”

 This is significantly lower than the carbon footprint of paraffin wax, which can range from 2.2 to 4.7 kg CO2 equivalent emissions per kg of wax.

-6. Biodegradability: Beeswax is biodegradable and non-toxic, meaning it naturally breaks down without harming the environment.
-This makes it an eco-friendly alternative to synthetic materials that can persist in the environment for extended periods.
+6. Biodegradability: Beeswax is biodegradable and non-toxic, it naturally breaks down without harming the environment.
+This makes it an more sustainable planet friendly alternative to synthetic materials that can persist in the environment for extended periods.

 7. Economic impact: Bees play a critical role in various industries, especially agriculture and horticulture.
 A decline in bee populations could significantly impact these industries, causing job losses and reduced economic activity.